siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 This is a guide to modern C++ development.
 C++ is one of the few avenues of squeezing the last 1-2% of performance out of a computer program.
 The types of performant applications we want to be able to build are (at the least):

-- binaries that can be packaged for, distributed to, and executed on, especially including GUI applications (i.e. OpenGL or Vulkan)
+- binaries that can be packaged for, distributed to, and executed on Linux, OS X, and (maybe) Windows, especially including GUI applications (i.e. OpenGL or Vulkan)
 - Linux kernel modules
 - embedded systems
 - WebAssembly modules compiled with EmScripten, with accompanying TypeScript bindings